PawseySC/wrappie/README.md

 <img src="logo_wrappie.png" alt="logo_wrappie" width="140"/>

-**wrappie** is a tool for automated deployment of applications using container wrappers and modules.
+**wrappie** is a tool for automated deployment of applications using containers, bash wrappers and modules.
+Containers are used under the hood while users interact with modules, resulting in the typical user experience of a HPC shared system.

 Find us on [GitHub](https://github.com/marcodelapierre/container-wrappers)